The Best Sensory Toys for Babies and Toddlers 2023

 |#5.
 DreamGym Swing|

 Water beads (also sold as Orbeez and Orbies) were just introduced to the US market as a toy in the past couple years and they offer a seriously unique sensory experience.
 Water beads start off small and hard, about the size and consistency of a frozen green pea, and when they come in contact with water they begin to expand to big squishy beads over the course of about 4 hours.
 At their largest, they are about the size of a medium marble and when you stick your hands into a bowl of them it's a really unique squishy experience - grab onto them and let them squish through your fingers for some serious tactile feedback.
 Use them in a water table and with water toys, shovels and buckets for some fun activity for one or more kids.
 We found so many awesome activities with these beads: we put them in paint and then rolled them around on craft paper to make an awesome design, stuffed them into balloons make a seriously squishy sensory ball, and filled up empty plastic bottles and let our kids squeeze and squirt them out of the bottle.
 Tons of versatility here if you have a little creativity, and if not you can find a ton of fun water beads project ideas on Pinterest!
 A couple things we learned while testing these out: first, a little goes a long way!
 The bag is huge and you only need like a half cup of them to fill up a mixing bowl once they expand to full-size.
 The full bag is probably enough to fill a kiddie pool, just for reference.
 Second, if you leave them out they will slowly dry up and go back to their original size.
 Third, if you leave them in water for more than a day or so they will begin to deteriorate.
 So when you're done playing just clean and strain them out in a colander and leave them in an open tupperware container or bowl for a day or two.
 They are non-toxic and biodegradable, so don't feel guilty for disposing of them.
 What are these made of?
 They are one of many super-absorbent-polymers, made of acrylic acid and sodium hydroxide, just like the ones used in diapers and food packaging to absorb moisture.
-If your child accidentally swallows one, it shouldn't cause any harm, but definitely let your doctor know just in case.
+Warning: Water Beads can be a choking hazard for young children - please see Water Beads safety information here for more information.
+If your child is still putting non-food items in their mouth, do not give them Water Beads.
 Interested?
 Click the photo to check it out.

 Slime that's not messy?
 Is that even possible?
 Slime without Borax, and that doesn't take a ton of ingredients and make a mess preparing?
 Here it is!
 We tested three different brands of ooblek slime and this one came out on top for having the best pliability, texture, and colors.
 This ooblek feels like it's melting and oozing through your hand, and it's somehow not sticky at all while still being super slimy and stretchy.
 Your kids will be stretching, pulling, squeezing, mashing, and rolling this awesome slime for days!
 Suitable for kids over about 4-5 years old, it cannot be eaten but rest assured that it's ASTM certified and non-toxic.
 So if a little get into the mouth or into food or drink, you don't need to worry about it.
 Included with this slime kit are four different colors that come stored in separate plastic balls, along with a big bag of foam balls.
 When mixed in with the slime, the foam balls add an entirely new sensory experience that is unparalleled in the vast land of ooblek!
 When we tried it out, we let our kids play with each individual color of slime first, and when they slowly became mixed together (to a deep green color) and the kids got a little bored, we threw in the little foam balls to add into the mix.
 Those kept the kids busy for another hour, and it was really an awesome sensory experience!
 Interested?
 Click the photo to check it out.